-I worked as a Volunteer at Burnside Library doing some art work for them in the 1990’s.
-This eventually evolved into painting some large murals.
+I Volunteered at Burnside Library in the 1990’s painting some large murals.
 The first mural I painted was of the Great Barrier Reef.
-It was featured on the far wall of the children’s section of the library for some years, until the entire library was demolished to make way for a new building.
-After that mural, I painted two African murals, which were displayed on the walls above the main library separating it from the mezzanine area, where office staff were accommodated.
+It was featured on the far wall of the children’s section of the library until the library was demolished to make way for a new building.
+Then I painted two African murals displayed on the walls above the central library, separating it from the mezzanine area, where office staff were accommodated.

-Both series of murals were painted in oil pastel on large sheets of cardboard before being assembled on the walls of the library.
-It was difficult for me to see how the completed mural would look, as I worked by advancing from one section to another, rather than from a complete sketch of the mural.
+Both murals were painted in oil pastel on large sheets of cardboard before being assembled on the library’s walls.
+It was difficult to see how the completed mural would look as I worked by advancing from one section to another rather than from a complete sketch of the mural.
 I held a general idea in my imagination as I went and balanced weight and colour from piece to piece.
-I was able to assemble sections on the floor between the office desks, from time to time, but was not able to get larger sections together.
-The first time I saw any mural in it’s entirety was when it was set up on the wall.
+I could assemble sections on the floor between the office desks from time to time but could not get larger sections together.
+The first time I saw the whole painting was when it was set up on the wall.

-Because of the way I worked, I was able to paint the creatures and plants in the murals in fine detail.
+Because of how I worked, I could paint the creatures and plants in the murals in fine detail.
 That is not evident in these photos.
 I did not take detailed photos as I proceeded.